goldbergyoni/javascript-testing-best-practices/readme.md

 It’s worth noting that there are few cases where long & external snapshots are acceptable - when asserting on schema and not data (extracting out values and focusing on fields) or when the received document rarely changes
 <br/>

-:negative_squared_cross_mark: **Otherwise:** A UI test fails.
+❌ **Otherwise:** A UI test fails.
 The code seems right, the screen renders perfect pixels, what happened? your snapshot testing just found a difference from the origin document to current received one - a single space character was added to the markdown...

 <br/>